 - Counseling focuses on feelings while coaching focuses on action.

 - Counseling often focuses on the question “Why?” while coaches focus on the question “How?”

 - Counseling focuses on the past and what happened to you.
 Coaching focuses on the present and future.
 What are you going to do with what happens to you?

 - Counseling focuses on weaknesses and deficits while coaching’s emphasis is on strengths and assets.

-Hiring a coach has nothing to do with having deep psychological problems or dysfunctions, but everything to do with wanting to become all that God has called you to be.
+Hiring a coach will not address deep mental health issues, but will help you to become all that God has called you to be.

-Get Started with no obligation – just submit an inquiry to see if coaching is a good fit for you – I look forward to exploring your coaching options with you so you can be on the road to more clarity, happiness and fulfillment!
+My team looks forward to exploring your coaching options with you so you can be on the road to more clarity, happiness, and fulfillment!

 Coaches are action-oriented

 Coaches come alongside someone who wants to change and grow.
 They aren’t necessarily dealing with someone’s past issues or something that is “wrong.”
 Rather they focus on what impedes someone’s progress to move forward.
 Most coaches are not counselors but have been trained in the process of helping that person move toward the desired result.